pkamath2/marl-handbook/ch2/compute.md

     For more details see [[2]](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc/getting-and-renewing-an-account?authuser=0) in the document links above.

 * Once you receive an email that access is complete, update SSH Config on your local machine.
-    For Mac update ~/.ssh/config  with the following:
+    For Mac or Linux, update ~/.ssh/config  with the following:
     ```
     Host greene.hpc.nyu.edu dtn.hpc.nyu.edu gw.hpc.nyu.edu
       StrictHostKeyChecking no